Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 RAHADIN

-If Rahadin was killed or captured in a previous encoun­
+If Rahadin was killed or captured in a previous encounter, this encounter doesn't occur.
+Otherwise, Strahd's mysterious chamberlain approaches quietly.
+A character whose passive Wisdom (Perception) score meets or exceeds Rahadin's Dexterity (Stealth) check hear him.

-mysterious chamberlain approaches quietly.
-A character whose passive Wisdom (Perception) score meets or ex­ ceeds Rahadin's Dexterity (Stealth) check hear him.
+________
 "The master wishes to see you," intones a grim voice in the darkness.

 Rahadin directs the characters to a random location in the castle, determined by rolling a d6: